What to do before the Site Visit:

 - Verify that you are implementing all checked measures.
 Be able to verify products purchased by your business that are made with recycled content.

-The Recycling Staff will go over the waste reduction and recycling portion of the checklist with you and ask you to furnish supporting documentation for all measures checked off on your checklist.
-Your business will pass the audit if the minimum numbers of required measures are already in place.
-If not, we will give you recommendations on how to implement other measures to meet San Francisco Green Business standards.
+Our staff will go over the waste reduction and recycling portion of the checklist with you and ask you to furnish supporting documentation for all measures checked off on your checklist.
+Your business will pass the assessment if the minimum numbers of required measures are already in place.
+If not, we will give you recommendations on how to implement other measures to meet San Francisco Green Business Program standards.

-There are three sections in the Waste Reduction portion of the San Francisco Green Business standards
+There are three sections in the Waste Reduction portion of the San Francisco Green Business Program standards:

 - Waste Diversion

 - Source Reduction

 1 .
 Reduce your waste that goes to landfills by participating in San Francisco's recycling and composting programs.